MOTHER’S DAY EGG BOX FLOWERS!

 ♥

-Yes Mother’s day has come round again and it is time to honour our mothers and show them how much we love, adore and appreciate them for just being who they are and what they do for us on a daily basis.
+Mother’s Day has come around again and it is time to honour our mothers and show them how much we love, adore and appreciate them for being who they are and what they do for us daily.

-So it’s only right that we should celebrate and show our mums how amazing they are no matter how small our expressions are that displays this.
+So it’s only right that we should celebrate, and show our mums how amazing they are, no matter how small our expressions are that display this!

-By rights we should be showing how grateful we are by giving thanks, on a regular basis, but here we have a national day for expressing this.
+We should be showing how grateful we are by giving thanks regularly, and we have a national day for expressing this!

-What about gifts, mother’s day gifts has become an massive industry now where it could be flowers, cards, chocolates, a favourite drink, jewellery, clothing, make-up, skincare, a special perfume, vouchers, gift-cards, I mean the list is endless.
+What about gifts, mother’s Day gifts have become a massive industry now where it could be flowers, cards, chocolates, a favourite drink, jewellery, clothing, make-up, skincare, special perfume, vouchers, gift cards, I mean the list is endless.

 This is a chance for kids to make something for their mums, by hand which would be very precious as mums would know their child took time to make it, no matter how it looked, what it was made from, but that it was personal and made with loving care.

-Just to see our kids faces when receiving their little gifts speaks a thousand words.
+To see our kids’ faces when receiving their little gifts speaks a thousand words.

 MY INTENTION!

-So what I visualise are 3 dimensional flowers in a box, ‘Mothers’s day egg box flowers’.
+So what I visualise are 3-dimensional flowers in a box, ‘Mother’s Day egg box flowers’.

 MATERIALS WE SHALL USE!

-We nearly never had chance to celebrate mother’s day, because Anna Jarvis ( the founder of Mother’s dayin the US) did not approve of people buying cards and gifts for mothers, instead she felt it more appropriate to write letters and offer flowers that have true meaning and not having it turned into something so cosmopolitan and because of this, she tried to petition against this for a very long time.
+We nearly never had a chance to celebrate Mother’s Day, because Anna Jarvis ( the founder of Mother’s Day in the US) disapproved of people buying cards and gifts for mothers, instead, she felt it more appropriate to write letters and offer flowers that have true meaning and not having it turned into something so cosmopolitan and because of this, she tried to petition against this for a very long time.

-Unfortunately she lost her fight to ban this kind of celebration and until this day we still celebrate mothering Sunday, although on different dates around the world.
+Unfortunately, she lost her fight to ban this kind of celebration and to this day we still celebrate Mothering Sunday, although on different dates around the world.

-In the United Kingdom it falls the fourth Sunday of Lent.
+In the United Kingdom, it falls on the fourth Sunday of Lent.
 This year it will be 14th March 2021.

 SHALL WE BEGIN!